Join us for the next DPE Lowdown: How Spotify does DPE with Backstage – July 12, 2023. Register now.

 Once we have received your solution, we will need 72 hours to evaluate your submission.
 After completing the evaluation, we will inform you if we want to proceed to the next step.

 If you are successful with your project submission, you will be invited to a first technical interview with two of the team’s senior engineers.
 They will ask a series of technical questions in order to assess your knowledge, experience and thinking.
 Some of these questions may relate to your project submission.
 At the end of the interview, you will have a chance to ask questions.
 Once the interview is over, we will discuss your candidacy internally and decide whether we want to move on to a second technical interview.
 You will be notified of our decision within 48 hours.

 If we decide to proceed, you will be invited to a second technical interview with a different pair of senior engineers from the team.
 They will again ask a series of technical questions to better understand your knowledge, experience and thinking.
 They will also find out more about your motivations and career history.
 At the end of the interview, there will be a second opportunity for you to ask questions.
 Once the interview is complete, we will discuss your candidacy internally and decide whether we want to move forward to the next step in our hiring process.
 You will be notified of our decision within 48 hours.

 Meeting with VP, Engineering

-Once the process is complete, your recruiter will reach out to provide you with the feedback and explain what happens next.
+Once the process is complete, we will review all of the feedback and your Talent Partner will reach out to provide this to you and explain what happens next.